 You can serve the mousse with a dollop of whipped cream to lighten it up a bit but I actually prefer to eat it by itself.
-The recipe is very easy to make, the preparation takes no more than 15 minutes and you can easily scale it up and make a fancy dessert for a large crowd.

 Coffee Borgia Mousse

-- 6 tablespoons heavy cream
+- 1 cup heavy cream

-- 1/2 teaspoon instant espresso powder
+- ½ teaspoon instant espresso powder

 - 1 teaspoon very finely grated orange zest (about one small orange)